Davinald History, Family Crest & Coats of Arms

 In Scotland, "on the other side of the Border, the Avenels held one of the most important of the Marcher baronies.
 Robert Avenel, the first Lord of Eskdale, was for a short time Justiciary of Lothian, and received his lands from David I., whom he probably accompanied to Scotland.
 He died a monk of Melrose in 1185, having been one of the principal benefactors of the Abbey.
 His daughter was the paramour of William the Lion, to whom she bore a daughter named Isabel, the wife of Robert Bruce.
 His son Gervase confirmed his grants to Melrose; but his grandson Robert disputed them, and had a fierce contest with the monks, which was decided in their favour by the King in person in 1235.
 (Monastic Annals of Teviotdale.)
 With this Robert the line ended in 1243; and 'his great domain passed to his son-in-law, Henry de Graham, one of the Magnates Scotiae in the parliament held at Scone in 1283.' "

 Early History of the Davinald family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Davinald History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Davinald research.
+Another 63 words (4 lines of text) covering the year 1220 is included under the topic Early Davinald History in all our PDF Extended History products and printed products wherever possible.